spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-agent-assist-feature.md

 {% info_block warningBox "Verification" %}

 1. Open `https://mysprykershop.com/agent/login`.
-2. Ensure that the login form is displayed and that only a user with an agent role can log in.
+2. Ensure that the login form is displayed and that only a user with the agent role can log in.
 3. Go to `https://mysprykershop.com/agent/overview`.
 4. Ensure that only the user with the agent role can access the page.
 5. Ensure that the agent can log out.